 Welcome to the final step of our Ultimate Primer for HIPAA Compliance.
 In this series, we’ve tackled some of the most complex and important legislation for companies handling medical data – the labyrinthine set of regulations known as HIPAA, and all of its included rules and titles.
 We’ve summarized the history of the HIPAA regulation and the circumstances of its creation in our first part, the general Privacy Rule in the second, and in the third part, perhaps the most important element for data providers, the Security Rule.

-What we haven’t done thus far, however, is provide solutions.
-Worry no more – today, we’re going to lay out a few solutions you must implement in order to assure HIPAA compliance.
+What we haven’t done thus far, however, is to provide solutions.
+Worry no more – today, we’re going to lay-out a few solutions you must implement in order to assure HIPAA compliance.
 We’ll discuss the first steps of testing your compliance levels, the systems to put in place to ensure said compliance, and finally, what to do when a breach does occur.

 Risk Analysis and Compliance Testing

 First and foremost, you must test a baseline to see where you stand in terms of compliance.
 Companies engaging in data transmission, storage, and destruction of health information must test their compliance through a basic series of steps.

 First, do an analysis of the scope of data handled.
 While this is a good idea generally speaking, when it comes to HIPAA compliance, it will inform your approach as to the types of data stored, the access that might be requested, and the functions that will be performed upon said data.

 Secondly, assess your general vulnerabilities and the current state of threats.
 You can do this in a variety of ways.
 There are a number of server tools that will perform penetration tests, which is a good place to start.
 You can conduct policy audits, contract with external firms, and even consult similar businesses.
 At the end of the day, however you do it, you must get a baseline understanding of the threats your data will face.